pulumi/docs/content/resources/building-a-platform-engineering-api-pulumi-automation-api/index.md

 ---
 # Name of the event, <= 60 characters
-title: Build a Platform Engineering API using Pulumi Automation API
+title: Build a Platform using Pulumi Automation API
 meta_desc: Learn how to build a robust Platform Engineering API using Pulumi's Automation API for streamlined infrastructure management.
 meta_image: